WT215/Axonal-Injury/README.md

 4. ./R_SUPFIG2 contains code for reproducing supplementary figure 2.
 5. Please modify the path in the R code where there is needed.

+## A quick demo
+For example, executing `~/Axonal-Injury/R_Figure2/Fig_2b.R` will reproduce Figure 2b from the paper.

+## Expected output and runtime
+The output are reproduced figures from main figure 2 and supplementary figure 2.
+Expected runtime is less than 15 minutes for each figure.

 ## Session information